Quick & Easy Guide to Philippine Drone Laws, Certificates, and Registrations (2022 Updated)Alexa from the Philippine Drone Network

 As a result, the Civil Aviation Authority of the Philippines (CAAP) revised their guidelines to include non-commercial drones and ensure the safety of Filipinos who want to fly them as a hobby.

-Then just last October, the CAAP held a 4-part webinar to explain and answer questions about the latest Philippine Civil Aviation Regulations.
-This is the newest set of laws, safety, and certification regulations that apply today.
+The CAAP also held a 4-part webinar to explain and answer questions about the latest Philippine Civil Aviation Regulations.
+This is the newest set of laws, safety, and certification regulations that apply today in 2022.

 If you want to fly quadcopters, fixed wing drones, or other remotely piloted aircraft and UAVs (unmanned aerial vehicles), you need to know and follow these rules by heart – or risk being fined and your equipment confiscated.

-Here are the most common questions about rules for flying a drone in the Philippines for 2021:
+Here are the most common questions about rules for flying a drone in the Philippines for this year:

 - Do I need a permit or license to fly drones in the Philippines?